MANISH3600/githubpull-/README.md

 just clone the repo
 go to the project directory
-make sure you are in teh folder where compose.yml file is present run docker-compose up --build
+make sure you are in the folder where compose.yml file is present run docker-compose up --build

 the received notification would be like this